westb2/Condon_Lab_Docs/docs/how_to_notes/HPC_systems/cheyenne.md

         5. Mkdir “new_directory_name”

-## Updating your bash profile and loading modules
+## Updating your bash profile and loading modules for Parflow

-1. Make any necessary updates to your bash profile, directions below are requiredif you want to run ParFlow - you should only need to do this **once** and make sure you go to your scratch folder **first**
+1. Make any necessary updates to your bash profile, directions below are required if you want to run ParFlow - you should only need to do this **once** and make sure you go to your scratch folder.
+The first time you do it you will have to either source your bash profile or log out then back in.
+**first**
     5. `vim ~/.bash_profile`
     6. `export PARFLOW_DIR=/glade/p/univ/ucsm0002/parflow3.7_0826_2020/parflow`
     7. `export HYPRE_DIR=/glade/p/univ/ucsm0002/hypre/2.10.1`